What Is a Tax Number? Essential Insights for International Entrepreneurs

 Explore Types of Tax Numbers: EIN, ITIN, and More

-While the EIN is essential for commercial entities, the ITIN serves for non-residents.
+While the EIN is essential for commercial entities, the ITIN serves a purpose for non-residents.
 It is important to note that if an ITIN is not utilized on a federal tax return for three consecutive years, it will expire, and holders of an ITIN are not eligible for Social Security benefits.
 Understanding these differences is crucial for effectively navigating the American tax landscape.

 The central node represents the main topic of tax numbers.
 Each branch shows a different type of tax number, with further details on their specific uses and target audiences.
 This layout helps you understand which tax number you might need based on your situation.